Old Road #3

-The vineyard soils are various: hillsides made of compressed volcanic ash, clay, and round rock, the lowlands, where the Chardonnay grows, made of mostly deep, sandy loam.
-The Gravel Bar Block is named for the remains of an extinct creek that cuts across the eastern half of the Chardonnay field.
+The vineyard soils are various: hillsides made of compressed volcanic ash, clay, and round rock.
+The lowlands, where the Chardonnay grows, is mostly deep, sandy loam.
+In addition, the Gravel Bar Block is named for the remains of an extinct creek that cuts across the eastern half of the Chardonnay field.
 The soil break is invisible on the surface, but the effect on the vines is pronounced.
 The berries and bunches are smaller and ripen earlier, and the finished wine is a paradoxical combination of fruity and flinty flavors.

-In 2009, we planted one acre of Semillon next to our Chardonnay on our historic Stone Vineyard, right along the bank of Maacama Creek on Chalk Hill Road.
-We have been growing grapes on this site at the border of Alexander Valley and Russian River Valley since 1972 and it has a no-fail pedigree for producing white wines that reflect the unique, dual-appellation climate, as well as the ash-laden, mineral-rich soil.
+In 2009, we planted one acre of Sémillon next to our Chardonnay, right along the bank of Maacama Creek.
+This site at the border of Alexander Valley and Russian River Valley has a no-fail pedigree for producing white wines that reflect the unique, dual-appellation climate, as well as the ash-laden, mineral-rich soil.